-Who are Somalia's al-Shabab? - BBC News
+Who are Somalia's al-Shabab?

 But Somalia is still too dangerous and divided to hold democratic elections - the last one was in 1969.

-So, a complex system has been devised to choose a parliament and president, with clan elders playing an influential role in the process.
+So, its parliament and president are elected through a complex system, with clan elders playing an influential role in the process.